usama8199/Parameter-Efficient-Fine-Tuning/README.md

 Repository Structure\
 **Parameter-Efficient-Finetuning-Using-Prompt-Tuning.ipynb:** Demonstrates prompt tuning on Llama-2-7B for targeted NLP tasks.\
 **Parameter-Efficient-Finetuning-Using-Qlora.ipynb:** Showcases the application of QLoRA for fine-tuning on specific datasets.\
-**PEFT.pptx:** A PowerPoint presentation detailing the PEFT concepts, methodologies, and key findings from our experiments.
+**PEFT.pptx:** A PowerPoint presentation detailing our experiments' PEFT concepts, methodologies, and key findings.
+**Prototype:** Demonstrated the prototype of LLM Fine-tuning (PEFT) as-a-service where you can upload the data, train multiple models and decide which model to use based on Rouge and BERT scores (Note: The code for this prototype is not included in the repository as the company owns it and cannot be shared publicly.)

 ## Setup and Installation
 To replicate our experiments or to utilize these notebooks for your projects, ensure your environment meets the following prerequisites: